 The Guides: What Travelers Say

-One of the most consistent themes in reviews is how much travelers appreciate a knowledgeable guide.
+One of the most consistent themes in reviews is how much travelers appreciate a guide.
 Whether it’s Andrea, Leslie, Jason, or Gordie, guides are praised for their storytelling, local insights, and friendly demeanor.
 They enhance the experience greatly, making the long day feel engaging rather than tedious.

 A quote that captures this perfectly is: “Jessica was a great guide pointing out all the important things and she was very knowledgeable about the history of certain places.”
 Guides seem to add value far beyond just driving around.